 Of course, there’s no need to stop at these topics.
 The more you learn about France, the better your French will be!

-Read French newspapers and select a topic you’d like to know more about.
+You can read French newspapers and select a topic you’d like to know more about.
 Head to your local library and check out some books on the topic, or search some trustworthy websites, like France Inter, Le Monde or Le Figaro.

 You can also look at the sites of any of the French public news stations, which often have links to recent documentaries and reports relating to current events.
 And you can always search online for movies and books on your topic of choice.

 Read, listen, watch…as you learn more about French culture, your French is only getting better!